We’ve heard family, friends, maybe even pediatricians, say that early intervention is important. But why? Is it that big of a deal to wait six months?

 The good news is that early intervention is extremely effective!
 When it comes to speech and language, the overwhelming majority of children that are behind at two years old will catch up to their peers by the time they enter school with early intervention and family support.

 Even better news, you can affect their language development!
 Parent coaching classes are an impactful first step in improving your child’s language skills.
 Join me!
-For more information and to get on the waitlist for our next session, click here.
+For more information and to get started today, click here.